steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 implicitly declared through parameters ``symbol size`` and ``generation size``.
-For a symbol size of 1000 and a generation size of 10, the generation window size parameter should be set to 50 in order to get a resulting internal buffer size of 500kB (=0.5MB).
+For a symbol size of 1000 and a generation size of 10, the generation window size parameter should be set to 50 in order to get a resulting internal buffer size of 500 kB (= 0.5 MB).

 Send Rate
 ---------
 It is possible to limit the send rate to a desired max rate, either to make room for other network traffic or to prevent packet loss due to congestion.
-As the score uses UDP traffic it does not implement any sort of congestion control algorithm.
+Since score uses UDP traffic, it does not implement any sort of congestion control algorithm.
 The send rate does not force the data stream to be sent out with a certain rate.
-That is, sending a stream that is generated by the application with rate ``X`` at the sender is also sent with roughly rate ``X``, as long as specified send rate ``Ỳ`` is higher than ``X``.
+That is, sending a stream that is generated by the application at rate ``X`` will also be sent at roughly rate ``X``, as long as the specified send rate ``Y`` is higher than ``X``.
 The send rate is a limit, and only guarantees that this limit is not exceeded.
 The actual send rate may be lower than the specified limit.